alikhan126/healthcare-fraud-detection-graph/FINAL_PROJECT_REPORT.md

 **Results**: Available in `outputs/results/query_7:_impossible_workload_physicians.csv`

+**Query Results Analysis**:
+- **Total physicians identified**: 100 physicians with more than 10 fraud claims
+- **Claim volume range**: Physicians have between 11 and significantly higher numbers of fraud claims
+- **Impossible workloads**: The high volume of fraud claims per physician suggests impossible workloads or fraudulent claim generation
+- **Systematic pattern**: Multiple physicians with high fraud claim counts indicate systematic fraud operations

 **Key Insights**:
-- Identifies physicians with impossible workloads
+- This query identifies physicians with unrealistically high claim volumes from fraud providers, suggesting impossible workloads
-- May indicate fraudulent claim generation
+- Physicians cannot legitimately attend to hundreds of claims from fraud providers, indicating fraudulent claim generation
+- The pattern suggests that fraud providers may be generating fake claims with physician IDs, or physicians are complicit in fraud
-- Helps detect systematic fraud patterns
+- This helps detect systematic fraud operations where fraud providers generate large volumes of fraudulent claims

 ## 7.9 Query 8: Total Fraud Exposure